Why You Have To Say Yes To A PCS To Germany

 As someone who spent four years in Germany, I have to recommend that if you have the opportunity to go overseas, do it.
-I say this as someone who didn’t always enjoy being there, that missed the US a lot more than I should have and who hated being so far away from everything.
+I say this as someone who didn’t always enjoy being there, that missed the US a lot more than I should have, and who hated being so far away from everything.

-You have to stick together more because you only have each other.
-If you can speak the language, it can make things easier but at the end of the day, your Military friends will be your main link to America and you will feel the need to bond a little more than you do in the US.
+You have to stick together because you only have each other.
+If you can speak the language, that will make things easier but at the end of the day, your Military friends will be your main link to America and you will feel the need to bond a little more than you do in the US.

 Traveling wasn’t easy but we did what we could.
-I took my two boys on a train to visit my friend in Austria, we went on a cruise to the Mediterranean and I went on a few USO trips during my time there.
-And of course there was Garmich, one of my favorite places.
+I took my two boys on a train to visit my friend in Austria, we went on a cruise to the Mediterranean, and I went on a few USO trips during my time there.
+And of course, there was Garmisch, one of my favorite places.

 For example, in the US, when you go out to eat, you are pretty much rushed out of the restaurant as soon as you eat your food.
-In Germany you practically have to hunt your waitress down for your check when you need to go.
-It is normal to sit and have a long meal.
+In Germany, you practically have to hunt your waitress down for your check when you need to go.
+Sitting, talking, and having a long time at a restaurant is expected.
 You are not rushed out in the same way.

 You can also ship things to your deployed spouse for free.
-So that was another thing that kinda stopped me in my tracks.
+That was another thing that kinda stopped me in my tracks.
 “You mean I have to pay for that?”
 Being a little closer to the war zone has its benefits.
 If something were to happen and they had to go to Germany, you are already in the country.

 The festivals are so much fun and are a great way to spend an afternoon or evening.
 They seem to be happening all the time too.
 And the flowers.
 I used to buy flowers all the time.
 They were so cheap.
 I miss that.

 As you can see there are a lot of great things about being stationed in Germany.
 So if you have the chance, do it.
 You will be glad you did.